-Other: ACCT 10A and/or prior tax experience recommended.
-Transferable to CSU
+Other: ACCT 10A or prior knowledge of accounting terminology/concepts recommended.

 Individual income tax preparation, forms and computations; business and professional returns; federal and state returns.
 Individual Income Taxes - Federal/State (ACCT 6) is a CTEC approved course, which fulfills the 60-hour "qualifying education" requirement for tax preparers.
 A listing of additional requirements to register as a tax preparer may be obtained by contacting CTEC at P.O.
 Box 2890, Sacramento, CA 95812-2890, toll-free by phone at (877) 850-2832, or on the Internet at www.ctec.org (L,M)